-Exhibits:

-- Motion by Plaintiffs for Preliminary Approval of Class Action Settlement.

-No one called to contest the Tentative Ruling.

-No appearance.

-The Court states he received a note indicating both Counsel are submitting on the Tentative Ruling.

-Tentative Ruling is not contested.

-THE COURT ADOPTS THE TENTATIVE RULING; see below:
+1 Electronically Filed by Superior Court of CA

+2 County of Santa Clara, on 3/14/2022 11:09 AM

+3 Reviewed By: R. Walker

+4 Case #21CV383425 Envelope: 8499746

+5

+6

+7

+8 SUPERIOR COURT OF CALIFORNIA

+9 COUNTY OF SANTA CLARA

+10

+11 JAVIER DIAZ, et al., Case No.: 21CV383425

+12 Plaintiffs, ORDER CONCERNING PLAINTIFFS'

+13 vs. MOTION FOR PRELIMINARY APPROVAL OF CLASS/PAGA

+14 BGIS GLOBAL INTEGRATED SOLUTIONS SETTLEMENT

+15 US, LLC, et al.,

+16 Defendants.

+17

+18

-This is a putative class and Private Attorneys General Act (PAGA) action.
-Plaintiffs allege that Defendant BGIS Global Integrated Solutions US, LLC failed to provide compliant meal and rest breaks, failed to pay employees for all hours worked due to rounding and on-call practices, failed to properly pay overtime under a valid Alternative Workweek Schedule (AWS), and committed other wage and hour violations.
+19 This is a putative class and Private Attorneys General Act ("PAGA") action.
+Plaintiffs

+20 allege that Defendant BGIS Global Integrated Solutions US, LLC failed to provide compliant

+21 meal and rest breaks, failed to pay employees for all hours worked due to rounding and on-call

+22 practices, failed to properly pay overtime under a valid Alternative Workweek Schedule

+23 ("AWS"), and committed other wage and hour violations.

-Now before the Court is Plaintiffs motion for preliminary approval of a settlement, which is unopposed.
-As discussed below, the Court GRANTS preliminary approval.
+24 Now before the Court is Plaintiffs' motion for preliminary approval of a settlement,

+25 which is unopposed.
+The Court issued a tentative ruling on March 9, 2022, and no one

+26 challenged it at the hearing on March 10.
+The Court now issues its final order, which GRANTS

+27 preliminary approval.